 Published date: July 10, 2019

 This is a hard topic to discuss.
-In 2018, 52 children died across the U.S. because parents or caregivers left them in vehicles.
+In 2024, 39 children in the United States died of heatstroke because of being left in a vehicle.
 It's a heartbreaking epidemic, but you can prevent it.

-Research has shown that the temperature in a car can increase 20 to 40 degrees in less than 30 minutes and that most of that heat increase occurs in the first 10 minutes.
-For example, if it's 70 degrees outside and your car is in the parking lot the temperature inside will increase to about 89 degrees in 10 minutes and to 104 degrees in about 30 minutes.
+Research has shown that the temperature in a car can increase 19 degrees within the first 10 minutes.
+For example, if it's 70 degrees outside and your car is in the parking lot, the temperature inside will increase to about 89 degrees in 10 minutes and to 104 degrees in about 30 minutes.
 Cracking the windows only decreases the temperature by 1 or 2 degrees.

 Children are even more at risk for damages caused by extreme heat because their little bodies absorb heat more quickly and have trouble cooling off.
 Sweating won't cool down an infant or young child in the same way that it does an adult.
 Also, a child may not be able to extract himself from a car seat or take off his or her clothes to help their body adjust.

 Parents of younger children should also keep in mind that they can easily fall asleep in the car and may not make a peep.
-This can contribute to parents forgetting a baby is in the backseat in the first place.
+This can contribute to parents forgetting a baby is in the backseat.

 Research has shown that a change in routine often plays a part in the tragedies that involve caregivers forgetting a child.
 Even a small change in routine can cause us to lose focus and overlook essential responsibilities.
 It can happen to anyone without preventive measures in place.